 Comprehensive Overview of River Systems

 A river system, also known as a drainage basin or watershed, encompasses the entire network of waterways that drain into a single body of water, such as a lake, sea, or ocean.
-This includes the main river channel, its tributaries, and the surrounding land that contributes water to the system.
+Still, this includes the main river channel, its tributaries, and the surrounding land that contributes water to the system.
 The boundaries of a river system are defined by a drainage divide, a ridge of high ground that separates one watershed from another.

 Rivers can be classified in various ways, based on their size, flow regime, and geographical location.
-One common classification is based on size, with rivers being categorized as small streams, medium-sized rivers, or large rivers.
+Plus, one common classification is based on size, with rivers being categorized as small streams, medium-sized rivers, or large rivers.
 Another classification is based on flow regime, with rivers being categorized as perennial (flowing year-round), intermittent (flowing seasonally), or ephemeral (flowing only after rainfall).

 The characteristics of a river are also influenced by the surrounding environment.
 Rivers that flow through forests tend to have cooler water temperatures, higher levels of dissolved oxygen, and more stable flow regimes than rivers that flow through agricultural or urban areas.
 Rivers that flow through mountainous regions tend to have steeper gradients, faster flow velocities, and more turbulent flow than rivers that flow through flatlands.